 When and How Do I Get Paid?

 Beneficiaries typically wait no more than 90 days before they receive their first payment of benefits.
 Shortly after receiving your first benefit payments, you should receive your back pay lump sum.
 As your Tallahassee disability lawyers, our fees will be collected from this lump sum.
 Social Security should handle this for you.
-Depending on whether you are receiving benefits from the SSDI or SSI program, payments schedules are set as follows:
+Payment schedules are set depending on whether you are receiving benefits from the SSDI or SSI program:

 For SSDI, a beneficiary’s payment date depends on the beneficiary’s birthday; beneficiaries with birthdays that fall on: